Buddy Duress: Acting career

-Stathis had a history of legal troubles, having been locked up in New York City's Rikers Island at least 10 times over the course of his life, with charges including heroin possession and identity theft.
+Stathis had a history of legal troubles, having been locked up in New York City's Rikers Island at least ten times over the course of his life, with charges including heroin possession and identity theft.
 In 2013, he was supposed to leave Rikers for an in-patient program for individuals with drug addiction issues, but instead fled and spent almost a year homeless, on the run from the authorities.
 It was during this time that he made the acquaintance of Arielle Holmes, the star of Heaven Knows What, who recommended him to Josh Safdie for a role in the film.
 He adopted the stage name Buddy Duress.
 He was apprehended by the police shortly after filming ended, but resumed acting following his release.

 Duress appeared in the Safdie brothers's subsequent film, Good Time (2017).
-He amassed several other film credits, but continued to have run-ins with the law, and was arrested multiple times in 2019; as a result, he was unable to appear in the Safdies' third film, Uncut Gems.
+He amassed several other film credits, but continued to have run-ins with the law, and was arrested multiple times in 2019.
+As a result, he was unable to appear in the Safdies' subsequent film, Uncut Gems.

 Death

-Duress died at his residence in Astoria, Queens, in November 2023, at the age of 38; The New York Times reported that his cause of death was "cardiac arrest caused by a 'drug cocktail' including heroin".
-His death was publicly announced in February 2024 by Duress’ brother Christopher Stathis.
+Duress died at his residence in Astoria, Queens, in November 2023 at the age of 38; The New York Times reported that his cause of death was "cardiac arrest caused by a 'drug cocktail' including heroin."
+His death was publicly announced in February 2024 by Duress’s brother Christopher Stathis.